mkvlrn/template-node/README.md

 Runs biome in fix mode (only [safe fixes](https://biomejs.dev/linter/#safe-fixes)) to lint and format the project.
 Not only `./src` but all "loose" config files around root (js, ts, json, jsonc) or other directories.

+### `yarn typecheck`

+Runs typechecking using tsc and the `tsconfig.json` file, which is not the one used to build the project.

 ## that tsconfig.json seems very strict and opinionated

 Yup.